Gaels

-The Gaels (/ɡeɪlz/ GAYLZ; Na Gaeil /ga/; Na Gàidheil /gd/; Ny Gaeil /gv/) are an Insular Celtic ethnic group native to Ireland, Scotland, and the Isle of Man, (Note: Origin and migration theories about the Gaelic peoples vary, as do those about the Gaels as victims of colonization and the roles of the colonists.) and historically, Iceland and the Faroe Islands.
+The Gaels (Note: /ɡeɪlz/ GAYLZ; Na Gaeil /ga/; Na Gàidheil /gd/; Ny Gaeil /gv/) are a group of Insular Celtic ethnic groups native to Ireland, parts of Scotland, and the Isle of Man.
 They are associated with the Gaelic languages: a branch of the Celtic languages comprising Irish, Manx, and Scottish Gaelic.
+(Note: Origin and migration theories about the Gaelic peoples vary, as do those about the Gaels as victims of colonization and the roles of the colonists.)

 Gaelic language and culture originated in Ireland, extending to Dál Riata in western Scotland.
 In antiquity, the Gaels traded with the Roman Empire and also raided Roman Britain.
+The primary Latin name for the Gaels was Scoti.
 In the Middle Ages, Gaelic culture became dominant throughout the rest of Scotland and the Isle of Man.
-There was also some Gaelic settlement in Wales, as well as cultural influence through Celtic Christianity.
+There was also some Gaelic settlement in Wales, where they founded petty kingdoms, and in the Faroe Islands, where they were probably the first inhabitants.
+Gaelic missionaries were influential in Northumbria and the Carolingian Empire.
 In the Viking Age, small numbers of Vikings raided and settled in Gaelic lands, becoming the Norse-Gaels.
 In the 9th century, Dál Riata and Pictland merged to form the Gaelic Kingdom of Alba (Scotland).
 Meanwhile, Gaelic Ireland was made up of several kingdoms, with a High King often claiming lordship over them.